Patrick Ho: Bribery and money laundering arrest and conviction

 Ho and former Senegalese foreign minister Cheikh Gadio were arrested in New York in late November 2017, charged with violating the Foreign Corrupt Practices Act (FCPA) and money laundering.
-The pair offered a US$2 million bribe to the president of Chad for oil rights, and deposited a US$500,000 bribe to an account designated by the Minister of Foreign Affairs of Uganda on behalf of CEFC.
+The pair offered a US$2 million bribe to former Chad President Idriss Déby for oil rights, and deposited a US$500,000 bribe to an account designated by the Minister of Foreign Affairs of Uganda on behalf of CEFC.
 The million-dollar bribes were disguised as donations.
 The energy fund, chaired by Ye Jianming, denied authorising Ho to engage in corrupt practices.

 James Biden, brother of Joe Biden, got a call from Patrick Ho when Ho was arrested by the FBI.
 James Biden said he believed it had been meant for Hunter Biden, the son of Joe Biden.

 On 5 December 2018, Ho was convicted on seven counts of bribery and money laundering, following a federal trial in which Gadio stood as a witness for prosecutors.
 He was sentenced to three years' imprisonment and fined $400,000 in March 2019.

 After being imprisoned at the Metropolitan Correctional Center, New York, as of 9 June 2020, the South China Morning Post reported that Ho has been released and deported to Hong Kong.

+Subsequent legal matters

+In 2023, Ho was identified in a US federal criminal indictment of Gal Luft in a Chinese government attempt to influence the 2016 United States elections.

 Family

 Ho has a daughter and a son from his marriage to a Chinese woman in the US.
 After returning to Hong Kong in 1984, he divorced his wife.

 Ho married Taiwanese actress Sibelle Hu Huizhong on 5 September 1997.
-They have one daughter, Audrey Ho Ka-chun.
+They have a daughter, Audrey Ho Ka Chun, born in 2000.